Feyerabend/ABC80/cas/README.md

 *forward* and *backward* winding.

-When you bought a brand new ABC80 as a package, there was a special monitor including the power transformer for the computer, and a special tape recorder.
+When you bought a brand new ABC80 as a package, there was a special monitor including the power supply for the computer, and a special tape recorder.
 As a company that usually manufactured receivers, stereo equipment, TVs etc. Luxor could naturally also provide the recorder: ABC820.